Teachers and Therapists

 She also offers Yoga for the Special Child privately and runs teacher training courses as Director of the YogaBirth Teacher Training and tutor for the British Wheel of Yoga Pregnancy and BWY Postnatal Modules.

 Judy teaches in Aberdeenshire and Perthshire and runs courses throughout the UK.
+At present her pregancy yoga classes are online, contact her for more info 07792 079389.

 Catriona was introduced to Mindfulness in 2001 after completing a 8 week Mindfulness Based Stress Reduction course.
 After an inspiring week spent on a Mindfulness retreat on the Holy Isle on the west of Scotland in 2006, she began a regular mindfulness practice of her own.
 Having gained a Diploma in Mindfulnes Studies from Aberdeen University and Samye Ling College in 2012, Catriona began teaching Mindfulness in 2013.